-Strategy Besiege Wei to Rescue Zhao is listed as the second in the collection of 36 strategies [46, 47].
-It is named after a campaign Sun Bin lead on behalf of Qi.
+Strategy Besiege Wei to Rescue Zhao is listed as the second in the collection of 36 strategies [57, 58].
+It is named after a campaign Sun Bin lead on behalf of Qi in order to protect the state Zhao against an attack by the state Wei..